-It is the policy of the County that employees take their vacation each year; provided however, that for reasons deemed sufficient by the Department Head or designee, an employee may take less than the normal vacation accrued that year.
-All vacations shall be taken at such times during the calendar year as may be approved by the Department Head or designee.
+It is the policy of the County that employees take their vacation each year; provided however, that for reasons deemed sufficient by the appointing authority or designee, an employee may take less than the normal vacation accrued that year.
+All vacations shall be taken at such times during the calendar year as may be approved by the appointing authority or designee.